rupe120/cookiecutter-pypackage/README.md

 The Cookiecutter template starts with the `{{cookiecutter.project_slug}}`, and yes the {}s are part of the folder name.

+If you look through the contents of the `{{cookiecutter.project_slug}}` folder, you will notice that there is a `github` folder instead of a `.github` folder.
+This is because Cookiecutter does not process files in folders that start with a period.
+The renaming of this folder is done in the Cookiecutter post generation hook found in `hooks/post_gen_project.py`.

 The output of the template will be the following.
 We will use a `project_slug` of `my_project`.

 ``` console